cch0/opinionated-spring-boot-solution/README.md

 3. API endpoint client
 4. service discovery
 5. configuration management
-6. secret management (TBD)
+6. secret management

 ### What Is Not Being Addressed?

-The solutions described here are not specifically for running application in the Cloud environment and/or in Kubernetes cluster.
-To take advantage of Cloud and/or Kubernetes, a different set of solutions are recommended and is covered in `yet-to-defined` repository.
+The solutions described here are NOT specifically for running application in the Cloud environment and/or in Kubernetes cluster.
+To take advantage of Cloud and/or Kubernetes, a different set of solutions are recommended and is covered in `to-be-created` repository.

 ### But Opinionated?